Stacktical/stacktical-dsla-contracts/README.md

 ## Scripts
-    test:local = run automated tests on local network test:local:specific = run the test specified at the end of the line on local network test:kovan = run automated tests on kovan network deploy:kovan = deploy updates to kovan network deploy:kovan:reset = deploy everything forced to kovan network
+    test:local = run automated tests on local network test:local:specific = run the test specified at the end of the line on local network test:local:messenger = run the test messenger on local network test:kovan = run automated tests on kovan network deploy:kovan = deploy updates to kovan network deploy:kovan:reset = deploy everything forced to kovan network